OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="getendpoints"></a>
 # **GetEndpoints**
-> GetEndpointsResponse GetEndpoints (GetEndpointsRequest? getEndpointsRequest = null)
+> GetEndpointsResponse GetEndpoints (GetEndpointsRequest getEndpointsRequest = null)